6 Minute Read

 Here’s a high-level overview of how the debt snowball works:

 - List your debts from the smallest to largest balance.
 Again, disregard interest rates when you’re writing out your debts.
 Just stick to listing your debts based on the remaining balance.

 - Make minimum payments on all debts except the smallest.
 Attack the smallest with everything you have!

 - After you pay off the smallest debt, take the money you were paying on that debt and roll it into the next highest payment.
 See?
 It’s a debt snowball!

 - Repeat this method until you cross off the very last debt.

-The average family who completes Financial Peace University pays off $5,300 in debt and saves $2,700 within the first 90 days!
-Are you next?
-Go through the nine-week course with a local group or online in the comfort of your own home.
-You’ll join 5 million people who’ve used Financial Peace University to budget, save money, and get out of debt once and for all.
+Did you know the average family who completes our Financial Peace University course pays off $5,300 in debt and saves $2,700 within the first 90 days?
+Over 5 million people have used Financial Peace University to budget, save money, and get out of debt once and for all.
 Now it’s your turn.

 Learn at your own pace by watching videos when you have time and keep moving forward with support from the online community and financial coaches.
 Or if you like that whole in-person thing—great!
 Join a group that meets near you and stay motivated through learning week after week with people who are on the same journey as you!